 Competition and Judging

 Any product or service provider, educational institution, or training provider that meets the competition’s eligibility requirements can enter the competition.
-Regional winners, along with other finalists selected by Learning Impact Awards Evaluators, all advance to the final round of competition, which is held in conjunction with the annual Learning Impact Leadership Institute.
+Regional winners, along with other finalists selected by Learning Impact Awards Evaluators, all advance to the final round of the competition.
 The finalists’ entries consist of a four-minute video pitch, a one-page detailed project flyer, and discussions and demonstrations with attendees during the May conference.

-In 2016, IMS Global opened the judging to the public for the first time, allowing people to evaluate the finalists’ entries online via the IMS website.
-The online voters’ combined scoring counted as one vote that was combined with the judges' votes.
+In 2016, IMS opened the judging to the public for the first time, allowing people to evaluate the finalists’ entries online.
+The total scoring from all peer votes counts as one vote combined with the judges' votes.

 What distinguishes IMS Global’s Learning Impact Awards is its pragmatic focus.
 Compared to other award programs in the education sector, a greater amount of work goes into the Learning Impact Awards evaluation process.
 Judges assess entries based on the use of technology in an educational institution context with clear evidence of learning impact.